Hoh Rainforest

 Kalaloch Big Cedar

 The Kalaloch Big Cedar is perhaps one of the gnarliest trees in the region.
 Its base is covered with interlocking arms of wood extending from its roots up through the trunk.
-The Kalaloch was already a strange-looking tree before a violent storm in 2014 ripped it in half and disfigured it even further.
+The Kalaloch was already a strange-looking tree before a violent storm in 2014 ripped it in half, disfiguring it even further.
 The fact that it is still standing underlines how strong and durable these giants are.

 The Duncan Cedar & Grove

-A far more traditional looking western red cedar than the Kalaloch Big Cedar is another coastal giant and it goes by two names, the Duncan Cedar and/or Nolan Creek Cedar.
-It stands among clearcut that was leveled long ago, leaving the tree exposed to the sun for years.
+A far more traditional-looking western red cedar than the Kalaloch Big Cedar is another coastal giant that goes by two names: the Duncan Cedar and/or Nolan Creek Cedar.
+It stands among clearcut land that was leveled long ago, leaving the tree exposed to the sun for years.
 The exposure has bleached its massive trunk to an off-white color, helping it stand out from the surrounding newer, green forest.
 With the fall of the Quinault Big Cedar by Lake Quinault, the Duncan Cedar was crowned Washington’s largest cedar.

-There is also a small patch of old-growth forest on the drive to the Duncan Cedar preserved among a second growth exterior.
-It is located about two miles from Highway 101 and the entrance is only marked by a drawing of a tree that points to a boardwalk trail across the road.
-Very few visitors explore it or know about it, so it has retained a particularly wilderness feel to it.
+There is also a small patch of old-growth forest on the drive to the Duncan Cedar, preserved among a second-growth exterior.
+It is located about two miles from Highway 101, and the entrance is only marked by a drawing of a tree that points to a boardwalk trail across the road.
+Very few visitors explore it or know about it, so it has retained a particularly wild feel.
 The very short trail leads to a few big trees, some 8-9 feet in diameter at breast height.

 Duncan Cedar (aka Nolan Creek Cedar)